Christian Gytkjær: Lech Poznań

 On 28 June 2017, Gytkjær signed a two-year contract with Ekstraklasa side Lech Poznań, with the option for an extra 12 months.
 He made his debut for the club during the 2017–18 UEFA Europa League second qualifying round away game against FK Haugesund, which Lech lost 3–2.
 He scored his first two goals for Lech in a 5–1 home win over Piast Gliwice in the third round of the 2017–18 season.

 On 7 March 2019, Gytkjær signed a contract extension, running until the end of the 2019–20 season.
 On 19 July 2020, in his last game for Lech, Gytkjær scored twice in a 4–0 home win against Jagiellonia Białystok and led the team to secure second place in the 2019–20 season.
 He finished the campaign as the top scorer with 24 goals, and won the Ekstraklasa Forward of the Season award.

 In total, Gytkjær scored 65 goals for Lech in 119 appearances, which made him the all-time highest foreign goalscorer in the club's history, until his tally was surpassed by Mikael Ishak in 2024.

 Monza

-On 22 July 2020, Gytkjær joined newly promoted Italian Serie B side Monza on a free transfer, signing a two-year contract with the option of a third.
+On 22 July 2020, Gytkjær joined newly promoted Serie B side Monza on a free transfer, signing a two-year contract with the option of a third.
 He made his debut on 3 October against Empoli, and scored his first goal on 31 October, converting a penalty kick against Cittadella.
 He renewed his expiring contract in February 2022 for one year.

 With five goals in four 2021–22 Serie B promotion play-off games – including three goals in two final games against Pisa – Gytkjær helped Monza gain promotion to the Serie A for the first time in their history, and was awarded the play-off MVP award.
 He made his Serie A debut on 13 August 2022, as a substitute in a 2–1 home defeat to Torino.
 On 18 September, Gytkjær came on as a substitute and scored in an upset 1–0 win against Italian giants Juventus; it was Monza's first-ever Serie A win.